 The second option, non-citizen nationals of the United States, cover persons born in American Samoa, specific citizens of the former Trust Territory of the Pacific Islands, and certain children of noncitizen nationals born abroad.

-Meanwhile, a lawful permanent resident pertains to those who are not U.S. citizens, but reside in the United States as a legal immigrant.
-The term includes conditional residents but not asylum-seekers nor refugees.
+Meanwhile, a lawful permanent resident pertains to those who are not U.S. citizens but reside in the United States as legal immigrants.
+The term includes conditional residents but not asylum-seekers or refugees.

-Last but not the least are aliens authorized to work, which simply covers anyone who is not a citizen, nor a national, nor a lawful permanent resident of the United States.
+Last, but not least, are aliens authorized to work, which simply covers anyone who is not a citizen, nor a national, nor a lawful permanent resident of the United States.
 This covers most foreigners working on American soil, plus certain citizens of the Federated States of Micronesia, the Republic of the Marshall Islands, and Palau.
 Asylum-seekers and refugees also fall under this category.

 Those who fall under this category should provide their Alien Registration Number (A-Number) or USCIS Number in the fields provided.